deepdoctection/deepdoctection/docs/tutorials/Analyzer_Configuration.md

 `~/.cache/deepdoctection/configs/dd/conf_dd_one.yaml`.

 !!! info "Cache directory"

-    **deep**doctection creates a cache directory the first time `dd.get_dd_analyzer()` is called.
-This cache directory stores all models and configurations that are used at any point in time.
-The configuration file is located at `~/.cache/deepdoctection`.
+    The configuration file can be found at `os.environ["DD_ONE_CONFIG"]`.
+You can adjust the config file and load the new config.

 The config file will be used once we set `dd.get_dd_analyzer(load_default_config_file=True)`.